StrayKoi/Wallpaper-Renamer/README.md

 ## Modules Used & Why
 ### OS
-os.walk and os.rename
+`os.walk` and `os.rename`
-Self-explanatory, os.walk for the Python to see where my files are and browse any folders inside the folder path I specified. os.rename to rename the actual files
+Self-explanatory, `os.walk` was used for the Python to see where my files are and browse any folders inside the folder path I specified. `os.rename` was used to rename the actual files

 ### Re
 The regular expression module was used check and ignore any wallpaper files that I had attempted to rename already.
 It would be redundant to see something like: wallpapername_1920x1080_1920x1080.png.

-The script will print the wallpaper name and print that the resolution was already in the file name.
+Without regular expression, running this script again in the same folder would also result in the redundant renaming.

 ### PIL ([Pillow](https://pypi.org/project/Pillow/))
 This was the only 3rd-party module that was used, the rest came built-in to Python.